History of the Australian Football League: VFL begins

-The Victorian Football League was established in 1896 when six of the strongest clubs in Victoria – Collingwood, Essendon, Fitzroy, Geelong, Melbourne and South Melbourne – broke away from the established Victorian Football Association to establish the new league.
-The six clubs invited two more VFA clubs – Carlton and St Kilda – to join the league for its inaugural season in 1897.
-Among the notable initiatives established in the new league was an annual finals tournament, rather than awarding the premiership directly to the team with the best record in the season; and, the formal establishment of the modern scoring system, in which six points are scored for a goal, and one point is scored for a behind.
+The Victorian Football League was established in 1896 when six of the strongest clubs in Victoria—Collingwood, Essendon, Fitzroy, Geelong, Melbourne, and South Melbourne—broke away from the established Victorian Football Association to establish the new league.
+The six clubs invited two more VFA clubs—Carlton and St Kilda—to join the league for its inaugural season in 1897.
+Among the notable initiatives established in the new league was an annual finals tournament rather than awarding the premiership directly to the team with the best record in the season; additionally, the formal establishment of the modern scoring system was set in which six points are scored for a goal, and one point scored for a behind.

 Although the Victorian Football League and the Victorian Football Association continued to compete for spectator interest for many years, the VFL quickly established itself as the premier competition in Victoria.
 In the early years, Fitzroy and Collingwood were the dominant teams.
-Following the arrival of Jack Worrall as coach in 1903, Carlton began a dominating period, during which they won three successive flags from 1906 to 1908; although Worrall was the club secretary, he took on a player management and direction role which is today recognised as the first official coaching job in the league.
+Following the arrival of Jack Worrall as coach in 1903, Carlton began a dominating period, during which they won three successive flags from 1906 to 1908; although Worrall was the club secretary, he took on a player management and "direction role", which is today recognised as the first official coaching job in the league.
 Essendon won flags in 1911 and 1912, also under Jack Worrall's coaching.

-In 1908, the league expanded to ten teams, with Richmond crossing from the VFA and University from the Metropolitan Football Association.
-University, after three promising seasons, finished last each year from 1911 until 1914, including losing 51 matches in a row; this was in part caused by its players' focus on their studies rather than football, particularly during examinations, and it was partly because the club operated on an amateur basis at a time when player payments were becoming common – and as a result, the club withdrew from the VFL at the end of 1914.
+In 1908, the league expanded to ten teams, with Richmond crossing from the VFA, and University from the Metropolitan Football Association.
+University, after three promising seasons, finished last each year from 1911 until 1914, including losing an unprecedented 51 matches in a row; this was in part caused by its players' focus on their studies rather than football, particularly during examinations, and it was partly because the club operated on an amateur basis at a time when player payments were becoming common—and, as a result, the club withdrew from the VFL at the end of 1914.
 University teams now compete in the Victorian Amateur Football Association.

 From 1907 until 1914, the VFL premier and the premier of the Adelaide-based South Australian Football League met in a playoff match for the Championship of Australia.